Naturally Good Food!

 For additional health benefits, limit the sodium (salt) by preparing your own stock from scratch, which gives you full control over the saltshaker.

-I mean there are few things as comforting as a steaming bowl on a chilly day.
+There are few things as comforting as a steaming bowl on a chilly day.

 But what nourishes your soul can also protect your heart.

-Then look for containers of ready-to-use stock, which generally are lightly seasoned (or unseasoned) and therefore lower in sodium, at a specialty food store.
+If you're short on time, then look for containers of ready-to-use stock, which generally are lightly seasoned (or unseasoned) and therefore lower in sodium, at a specialty food store.

 Or, scope out your supermarket for a no-salt-added or low-sodium canned broth made from whole foods, not flavorings.